How To Get TIN ID in 2023: Online Registration, Application and Verification

-The TIN card is issued by the BIR for free and made of yellowish paper or thin cardboard with the BIR logo.
-It doesn’t expire, which means it’s valid forever and you don’t need to renew it.
+The TIN card is issued by the BIR for free and is made of yellowish paper or thin cardboard with the BIR logo.
+It doesn’t expire, which means it’s valid forever, and you don’t need to renew it.

 Is TIN Card a Valid ID?

-Even if the TIN card is a government-issued ID, it’s not honored as a valid ID in all government and private transactions.
+Even if the TIN card is a government-issued ID, it’s not honored as valid in all government and private transactions.

 Some banks may honor the TIN card as a secondary ID, but they accept only the digitized version.
 However, the BIR has stopped issuing the digitized ID and has not announced when it will resume releasing this type of card.